 - Panzu PZ, Inkoto CL, Ngbolua KN, Mukeba FB, Kitadi JM, Taba K, Mbala BM, Tshilanda DD and Kayembe JP: Review on the phytochemistry, toxicology and bioactivities of Euphorbia hirta A potential antisickling medicinal plant species.
 Journal of Medicinal Plant and Herbal Therapy Research 2020; 7: 8-18.

-- Srivastava R and Soni N: An updated review on phyto-pharmacological profile of Euphorbia tithymaloides (L.) Journal of Pharmaceutical Innovation 2019; 8: 109-15.
+- Srivastava R and Soni N: An updated review on phytopharmacological profile of Euphorbia tithymaloides Journal of Pharmaceutical Innovation 2019; 8: 109-15.

 - Ghosh P, Das P, Mukherjee R, Banik S, Karmakar S and Chatterjee S: Extraction and quantification of pigments from Indian traditional medicinal plants: A comparative study between tree, shrub, and herb.
-International Journal of Pharmaceutical Sciences and Research 2018; 9(7): 3052-59 .
+International Journal of Pharma Sciences and Research 2018; 9(7): 3052-59.

-- Mohammad ABN, Mohammad SH, Mohammad A, Siddika R, Sultana S and Islam RBM: Euphorbia hirta A wonderful miracle plant of Mediterranean region: A review.
-Journal of Medicinal Plant Studies 2017; 5(3): 170-175.
+- Mohammad ABN, Mohammad SH, Mohammad A, Siddika R, Sultana S and Islam RBM: Euphorbia hirta a wonderful miracle plant of mediterranean region: a review.
+Journal of Medicinal Plant Studies 2017; 5(3): 170-75.